 The University of Nebraska has excellent faculty that are enthusiastically involved in student mentoring and research.
 In 2007 The Scientist, named the University of Nebraska-Lincoln the 8th Best Place to Work in Academia.
 We also have world-class resources for Microbiology research.
 For instance the Center for Biotechnology provides access to core research facilities for Genomics, Structural Biology, Flow Spectrometry, Mass Spectrometry, Plant Transformation, Bioinformatics, and Microscopy.
-Our Microbiology curriculum (course list) is designed to provide all of the background knowledge necessary for you to succeed.
+Our Microbiology curriculum is designed to provide all of the background knowledge necessary for you to succeed.
 We also have several seminar series on campus that bring in world-renown scientists to present their research.
 Students in our program are supported on fellowships which are sufficient to cover your living expenses.

 Rotation and Traineeship Opportunities: